What is it?

 Are there safety concerns?

-Children: Coconut oil is LIKELY SAFE when taken by mouth in amounts commonly found in food.
-Coconut oil is POSSIBLY SAFE when it is applied to the skin.
-It has been used safely in children and infants in the short-term.
-There is not enough reliable information about the safety of taking coconut oil by mouth as medicine in children.
+Children: Coconut oil is POSSIBLY SAFE when applied to the skin for about one month.
+There is not enough reliable information about the safety of taking coconut oil by mouth as a medicine.

 Are there interactions with medications?